 There is no R&D without qualified staff.
 SEAir is partnered with renowned research labs such as The French Naval Academy Research Institute (IRENAV) and Bretagne Sud University.
 Patents and thesis around SEAir have already been published.

-The SEAir's research office team
+The SEAir team

-These expert profiles complete each other, our diversity being an asset and our synergy a reality.
+With SEAir, these expert profiles complete each other, our diversity being an asset and our synergy a reality.